Keys to Robust Edits: from Theoretical Insights to Practical Advances

 \subsection{Experimental Results}

-\paragraph{Setup} We evaluate our Robust Edit Pathway with a representative locate-and-edit method, namely ROME.
-We use the LLaMA2-7B model as our base model and CounterFact as our dataset.
-We filter knowledge triplets of CounterFact not presented in the model as \cite{meng2023locatingeditingfactualassociations} did, and randomly sample 100 knowledge triplets as the validation set and 400 triplets as the test set.
-Our research concentrates on the single-edit paradigm, wherein one fact is injected into the LLM at a time.
-While other studies in model editing explore modifying multiple facts continuously~\citep{mitchell2022memory,hartvigsen2023aginggracelifelongmodel,meng2023masseditingmemorytransformer}, we have found that robustly injecting even a single fact presents significant challenges.
-Therefore, we maintain our focus on this fundamental aspect in this work.
+\paragraph{Setup} We evaluate our Robust Edit Pathway with representative locate-and-edit methods, namely ROME, MEMIT, R-ROME, and EMMET.
+We use the LLaMA2-7B, Mistral-7B, and Qwen2-7B as our base model and CounterFact and ZsRE as our datasets.
+We filter knowledge triplets of datasets not presented in the model as \cite{meng2022locating} did, and randomly sample 100 knowledge triplets as the validation set and 400 triplets as the test set.
+While other studies in model editing explore modifying multiple facts continuously~\citep{mitchell2022memory,hartvigsen2024aging,meng2022mass}, we have found that robustly injecting even a single fact presents significant challenges.
+Therefore, we keep our focus on single-edit paradigm.

-For evaluation, we consider the following metrics: (1) \emph{Success}: the ratio of targeted knowledge achieving the top probability; (2) \emph{Locality}: the raito of related but non-identical facts kept intact by the edit; (3) \emph{Rephrased}: the ratio of same subject with rephrased surface form achieving a success edit; (4) \emph{Shuffled Subject}: the ratio of shuffled form of subjects achieving a success edit; (5) \emph{Long Context}: the ratio of facts with random context appended before achieving a success edit.
+For evaluation, we first follow \citep{meng2022locating,meng2022mass} and utilize the following four metrics for edit performance: (1) \emph{Success}: the ratio of targeted knowledge achieving the top probability; (2) \emph{Locality}: the {ratio} of related but non-identical facts kept intact by the edit; (3) Paraphrase (Para.): the ratio of targeted knowledge achieving success on paraphrased prompts; (4) Fluency: the weighted average of bi- and tri-gram entropies.

-Metrics (1) and (2) are widely used in previous studies~\citep{meng2023locatingeditingfactualassociations,meng2023masseditingmemorytransformer} of knowledge editing methods, where the success rate indicates the effectiveness and the locality represents the specificity of editing methods.
-Metrics (3)-(5) are robustness metrics aligned with our previous analyses.
+Moreover, we report the success rate for three robustness tests: paraphrasing subjects, shuffling subjects' token ordering, and appending long context, as discussed throughout the paper.
 Improving these metrics suggests a more robust editing method.
-We report robustness metrics at both in-domain, where the test cases are seen in training adaptor, and out-of-domain, where the test cases are not seen by adaptor.
+We report robustness metrics at both in-domain, where the test cases are seen in training adapter, and out-of-domain, where the test cases are not seen by adapter.
 Note that in our `in-domain', we do not reveal the target knowledge to the model, we only aggregate the keys.